gallandarakhneorg/autolatex/README.txt

         Do the compilation to produce a PDF document.

     --pdflatex
-        Use the LaTeX command: "pdflatex".
+        Use the LaTeX command: pdflatex.

     --ps
         Do the compilation to produce a Postscript document, when possible.

+    -q
-    -q =item --quiet
+    --quiet
         AutoLaTeX should be not verbose (see -v for changing the verbose level).